 Church Volunteer Resume Questions

 In today’s world, computer skills are increasingly important to volunteer positions.
-Go ahead and include yours in the professional summary statement where hiring managers can see them right away.
+Go ahead and include yours in the professional summary statement section of you resume template, where hiring managers can see them right away.
 Give them an idea of your level of competence, too: “Expert-level skill in data entry, database administration, and word processing,” for example.
 You can also list specific software, such as Microsoft Office and Excel, in a bullet-point list within your skills section.
 Make sure you showcase those of your abilities most complementary to the advertised position.

 In short, no. In the past, jobseekers closed their resumes with “References available upon request.”
 As you can see from our church volunteer resume sample set, this practice is no longer standard.
 You can assume hiring managers will request references if they have interest in your application.
 Prepare your references on a separate document so you are ready to submit them in response to a hiring manager’s request.